Xinglab/scCirRL-seq/README.md

 ### 1.2 Command
 ```
-nanohunter long_read.sorted.bam \
+scCirRL long_read.sorted.bam \
         output_dir           \
-           -p updated.gtf          \
+        -t updated.gtf       \
         -m read_isoform_compatible.tsv \
-           -g annotation.gtf  \
+        -g annotation.gtf
 ```
 ### 1.3 Output
 * `bc_umi.bam`: BAM file with barcode/UMI information for each long read, BAM tags: `CB` and `UB`, for barcode and UMI.
 Note that only long read with barcode/UMI called are kept
 * `bc_umi.tsv`: tabular file with barcode/UMI/gene/transcript information for all barcode-called long reads
 * `expression_matrix/`: folder containing 10X format sparse expression matrix at both gene and transcript level, can be directly parsed using standard single-cell analysis tools, like [Seurat](https://satijalab.org/seurat/)/[Azimuth](https://satijalab.github.io/azimuth/articles/run_azimuth_tutorial.html)
 * `ref_bc.tsv`: reference cell barcode list identified from long reads.
-Note that if cell barcode list was provided to NanoHunter, `ref_bc.tsv` file will not be generated
+Note that if cell barcode list was provided to scCirRL, `ref_bc.tsv` file will not be generated
 * `high_qual_bc_umi.rank.tsv`: cell barcode list ranked by unique UMI count based on all high-quality long reads.
-Note that if cell barcode list was provided to NanoHunter, `high_qual_bc_umi.rank.tsv` file will not be generated
+Note that if cell barcode list was provided to scCirRL, `high_qual_bc_umi.rank.tsv` file will not be generated

 Example of `bc_umi.tsv`: